 I like making jokes about things that are important, like existential risk, education policy, and scientific progress.
-I like being very serious about things that aren't so important, like Pokemon, chocolate, and the circus arts.
+I like being very serious about things that aren't so important, like Pokemon, sci fi world building, and cat pictures.
 I have a lot of energy, but I don't always have access to all of it.
 I want to be able to geek out over things that I love and find new trivial things to do, but I also want to help make progress on important problems.

 I like staying positive, although I sometimes have trouble with it on my own.

-I now work in educational tech.
+Right now I'm looking for work in machine learning, where I'm especially interested in safety and control issues like dealing with adversarial examples and providing explanations for classifications in opaque systems.
 I will probably stay in the post-startup phase startup sector until I've paid my literal debts and bought a tesla, then I hope to move in to less lucrative but more awesome things like indie game design, rationality training, computational moral philosophy, or supervillainy.

 My friends say I'm not evil enough to be a supervillain, but I'll show them.
 I'LL SHOW THEM ALL!!!
 MWAHAHAHAAHAHA!

 Mathematics, especially congruence and symmetry arguments.

 I also tend to wear faux-leather jackets and a stupid grin on my face.